-As part of the FY 2007 - FY 2011 CIP, the Board of Supervisors adopted an amount of \$155 million per year for school bond sales.
+As part of the FY 2010 - FY 2014 CIP, the Board of Supervisors adopted an amount of \$155 million for three years for school bond sales.
 Requirements are reviewed annually.

 Due to rounding, school totals may not exactly match amounts in the Schools CIP.